 The dates above the entrance mark the first Sunday school in 1855 and the construction of this building, the second chapel building, in 1895.

 In 1857 a chapel was erected for $7,500 at the southeast corner of 17th and Fitzwater Streets on land donated by one of the seven B's of the Presbyterian Church, John Brown.
-Within just a year, this Sunday school and chapel was overcrowded.
+Within just a year, this combined Sunday school and chapel was overcrowded.
 This time Baldwin provided $22,000 to fund the entire enterprise of building a church at 18th and Christian Streets, with the cornerstone dedicated by his daughter Cecelia Baldwin in 1863, and named Tabor Presbyterian Church.
 The church seated 800.
 It has since been demolished.

 Sketch from here of the Tabor Presbyterian Church in 1863, at the southwest corner of Christian and 18th Streets.

 Though the church at 18th and Christian was demolished, the original 1857 Sunday school building still stands, as seen in this May 2022 photo.
 Known originally as the Tabor Chapel, it still occupies the southeast corner of 17th and Fitzwater Streets.
 The lower floor was the Sunday School.
 The upper story was the church.
-See 2017 article from Inga Saffron here for more history of this building.
+See 2017 article by Inga Saffron here for more history of this building.
 Builder Charles Perruto lovingly restored this building to be his private residence.
 The modern "cornerstone" is in the inset.

 When Baldwin moved his factory to Broad and Hamilton Streets in 1835, that area was considered "suburban."
 Within two decades the area was teeming with row homes for the thousands of workers and their families.
 By 1857 Baldwin saw the need for another church, this time in the neighborhood of his factories.
 He organized a few of his wealthy Christian friends to fund the construction of a church at Broad and Green Streets, adjoining the south side of the current Rodeph Shalom synagogue.
 Within a decade there were 450 members and 400 in the Sabbath School.
 Thomas Potter, who owned the oil-cloth factory in the old Bush Hill mansion (see our article here), was elected one of the two Ruling Elders.

 Photo from 1895.
 Demolished around 1943.